IT'S OPENING DAY!

 Pudge Fisk hopping and jumping and waving that ball fair.

 Mets/ Red Sox.
-Game six.
+Game six, 1986.
 Do we need to say anything more?

 October 13, 1960.
 A fading fall light in Pittsburgh.
 Seventh game of the world series.
 Ralph Terry on the mound for the Yanks for the bottom of the ninth.
 The game impossibly tied at 9-9.
-Bill Mazeroski, the Bucs light hitting second baseman takes the first pitch for a ball.
-The second pitch sails over a dejected Yogi Berra in right field as the city explodes and Maz dances around the bases in the only seventh game-9th inning walk off home run.
+Bill Mazeroski, the Bucs light-hitting second baseman takes the first pitch for a ball.
+The second pitch sails over a dejected Yogi Berra in left field as the city explodes and Maz dances around the bases in the only seventh game-9th inning walk off home run.

 Young Dwight Gooden throwing heat, and then snapping off a curve (uncle Charlie, or Lord Charles) for a called third strike.
 Close your eyes and you can almost see Bob Gibson, standing on the mound in 1968, glaring, before throwing a hard high one inside.

-Any three guys turning a 4-6-3 double play.
+Any three guys turning a 4-6-3 double play, but Tinkers to Evans to Chance being the best.

 There comes a time in a boy’s life when he stands there at home plate.
 It's hardball in an organized league.
 His first real “at bat.”
 The pitcher is a year older, and maybe thirty pounds heavier.
 The first pitch comes in so fast he can barely see it.
 It’s hard to believe anyone can throw that hard.
 And yet the boy stands there, rubbing some dirt on his hands as he re-grips his bat, kicks his cleats into the ground, and waves his bat.
 Hopefully menacingly.
 Just like he's seen it done on TV.